srkuleo/noteset/README.md

 ## Future updates and plans:

-- _Add option to edit an exercise inside create form just in case, fix error placement in add exercise form, useRef to reset errors inside adding exercise._
+- _Add option to edit an exercise inside create form just in case._

 - _Handle and display zod parse errors inside the edit form, fix an error with exercises not being provided while editing._